George Bennions: Wartime career

 Bennions was severely wounded on 1 October 1940.
-That morning Bennions had been awarded the Distinguished Flying Cross and was about to go on leave; when he was scrambled (in Spitfire I X4559) to intercept Messerschmitts.
+That morning Bennions was about to go on leave but was scrambled (in Spitfire I X4559) to intercept Messerschmitts.
 He shot down one of the raiders before a shell exploded in his cockpit, blinding him in the left eye and severely damaging his right arm and leg.
 Badly burned and bleeding heavily he struggled to bail out, and somehow managed to open his parachute before losing consciousness.
 He was found in a field near Hatfield, and taken to hospital where swift action saved his right eye, but nothing could be done for the left.
 Bennions was transferred to Queen Victoria Hospital, East Grinstead, where he was one of the first pilots in the care of Sir Archibald McIndoe, the pioneer of plastic surgery for the treatment for severe burns.
 As one of "Archie's Guinea Pigs", Bennions became a founder member of the Guinea Pig Club.
 Also, as one who had parachuted to save his life, he was eligible to join the Caterpillar Club.

+The day of his wounding, an award of the Distinguished Flying Cross (DFC) for Bennions was gazetted; the citation, published in The London Gazette, read:

-Following remarkable recovery from these injuries, Bennions became a fighter controller and was promoted to squadron leader.
+Following remarkable recovery from his injuries, Bennions became a fighter controller and was promoted to squadron leader.
 In January 1943 he was mentioned in dispatches.
 He later served in North Africa as a senior controller and liaison officer with an American Fighter Group equipped with Spitfires.
 With only a limited flying category he was permitted to fly on convoy patrols; but was not allowed to take part in combat operations.